sarajchi/ppo-dynamic-trajectory-tracking/README.md

 The proposed framework combines PPO-based continuous control with dynamic Cartesian trajectory generation in a MuJoCo robotic simulation environment.

-The policy receives spatial and motion-related observations and outputs continuous control commands to minimise trajectory tracking error while maintaining smooth robotic motion.
+The policy receives spatial and motion-related observations and outputs continuous control actions to minimise trajectory tracking error while maintaining smooth robotic motion.

 Domain randomisation and noise perturbations were incorporated during training to improve robustness and policy generalisation.